Arts

 Learn More

-The San Diego Museum of Art opened its doors in 1926 under a different name: The Fine Arts Gallery of San Diego.
-After mergers, expansions, and contributions from generous visionaries, the Museum has undergone several transformations.
-During World War II, the facility was commandeered for several years by the United States military to serve as a hospital – so the Museum was relocated to a gallery in Mission Hills.
-Decades later, after numerous expansions, its name was changed to the San Diego Museum of Art to better reflect its diverse collection of both fine arts and decorative arts masterpieces.
-Today, the Museum also offers film screenings and musical performances, workshops, and opportunities for families, teens, and students to become involved.
-Each element of its robust programming is carefully designed to provoke curiosity, thoughtfulness, and an appreciation for art in all forms.
+The San Diego Museum of Art opened its doors in 1926 under a different name: the Fine Arts Gallery of San Diego.
+After mergers, expansions, and contributions from generous visionaries, the museum has undergone several transformations.
+During World War II, the facility was commandeered by the United States military to serve as a hospital, so the museum was relocated to a gallery in Mission Hills.
+In 1978, after numerous expansions, its name was changed to the San Diego Museum of Art to better reflect its diverse collection of both fine arts and decorative arts masterpieces.
+Today, the museum also offers film screenings and musical performances, workshops, and opportunities for families and students to gain an appreciation for art in all forms.

 Director's Discretionary Fund